Special Educational Needs & Disabilities

 It is really important to point out that just because your child has been added to the SEN list, it does not mean that they are on it for ever.
 As soon as they return to the expected level of attainment for their age, we will have another meeting with you to suggest that they are removed from it.

 Seamer & Irton CP School is a mainstream school that currently offers a wide range of additional support for pupils who have not been making as much progress as we would expect.
-This support is under constant review for its effectiveness and we are always looking to add new support if the evidence supports their benefit.
-For this academic year, it includes a close working relationship with Chatterbugs, who provide speech and language support through Speech and Language Therapists and Therapy Assistants.
+This support is under constant review for its effectiveness, and we are always looking to add new support if the evidence supports their benefit.
+For this academic year, it includes access to a Speech and Language therapist to establish specialist programs to support children after we have identified significant needs in this area.

-We also work closely with a number of outside agencies who will often come into school, after we have made a referral to their service, to help support your child if the need has been identified, such as NHS Speech and Language therapists, Occupational Therapists, Physiotherapists and Family Support workers.
+We also work closely with several outside agencies who will often come into school, after we have made a referral to their service, to help support your child if the need has been identified, such as NHS Speech and Language therapists, Occupational Therapists, Physiotherapists and Family Support workers.

 We recognise that transitions can be difficult for a child with SEND and take steps to ensure that any transition is a smooth as possible.